-I’m a forty-eight year old, very active, deaf woman who has overcome many challenges in my lifetime.
+I’m a forty-eight-year-old, very active, deaf woman, who has overcome many challenges in my lifetime.
 I was first diagnosed with Melanoma back in August of 2005.
 I seem to remember always having a mole on my right buttock and never thought anything of it.
 As the years passed I noticed it started to turn red, then it began to itch, and then it began to bleed.
 The mole kept getting bigger and then turned black.
-At my mother’s insistence I went to a dermatologist who shaved a portion of the mole off and sent it to be biopsied.
-The results came back conclusive for Stage 3 Malignant Melanoma.
+At my mother’s insistence, I went to a dermatologist who shaved a portion of the mole off and sent it to be biopsied.
+The results came back conclusive for Stage III Malignant Melanoma.

 The dermatologist referred me to a melanoma specialist who scheduled me for surgery and removed the mole, some lymph nodes, and a large Basal Cell Carcinoma (BCC) on my left thigh.
-Following the surgery I was on Interferon Alfa for eleven months.
+Following the surgery, I was on Interferon Alfa for eleven months.
 I returned to work after three months.
-Over the next five years I went to three different doctors (Oncologist, Melanoma Specialist, & Dermatologist) for check-ups.
-Initially my appointments were every week, then bi-weekly, and then monthly, next every three months, eventually every six months.
-I never missed an appointment during this time.
+Over the next five years, I went to three different doctors (Oncologist, Melanoma Specialists, & Dermatologists) for check-ups.
+Initially, my appointments were every week, then bi-weekly, and then monthly, next every three months, eventually every six months.
+I never missed an appointment at this time.
 My health was good.

 In October of 2015, my back started hurting while I was at the State Fair of Texas.
 The next day I went to an Urgent Care where a doctor told me it must be a muscle spasm.
 Shortly thereafter I noticed some bruising and a few bumps on my arm, around my breasts, and my underarms.
 I thought it might be from the laser hair removal for my underarms.
 I emailed my dermatologist and asked if these lumps and bruises could be a side effect from the treatments.
 She said no and that she wanted to see me right away.
 I went to the dermatologist and showed her the bruises and the lumps on my body.
 She asked a colleague to examine me as well.
 He removed a lump from my upper stomach and sent it to be biopsied.